DigitaleGesellschaft/jekyll-theme-conference/submission.md

 ---
 layout: maine
-title: CI2023: Paper submission guidelines
+title: "CI2023: Paper submission guidelines"
 ---

 The subject matter should be selected with Climate Informatics in mind: either presenting algorithms that could have potential applications in geosciences or datasets and physical problems that pose a specific problem in geosciences are both welcome, but ideally should combine machine/deep learning and advanced statistics with a geophysical issue.